techwithgbenga/data-analytics-course/README.md

 CTEs, stored procedures, triggers, indexing, and finishes with two full portfolio projects modeled on real data-analyst workflows.

-Every lesson runs cleanly against the included setup scripts, several bugs in the original queries have been fixed, and new lessons/exercises/projects have been added to make it a complete, standalone course.

 ## Who this is for

 Anyone learning SQL for data analysis - no prior database experience